 This one is extra interesting to me because it has such an interesting background.
 In America, cream soda has a vanilla flavor to it.
 In Japan, it has a melon flavor to it.
 The recipe creator Nam made this drink as a honor to her carefree childhood and as an opportunity to share her childhood with her kids as well.

 She recommends you pick up the flavoring at a Japanese store or purchase it online.
 I say it's well worth the little extra we have to put in.
-To see the full recipe, head over to Just One Cookbook.
+To see these homemade soda recipes, head over to Just One Cookbook.

 28. Healthy Paleo Red Pop